mkimball14/cryptotradingbot/README.md

 - Ensure API keys are properly set in the .env file
 - The system will automatically use OPENROUTER_API_KEY if OPENAI_API_KEY is not available
 - Verify that your API keys are valid and have sufficient credits
+- Ensure Coinbase API keys have the correct permissions enabled
 - Check error logs for specific API-related errors

 ### VectorBT Issues